johanbaaij/100-days-of-code/README.md

   - Forces you to treat `master` as if it may only contain deployable code
   - Takes the guesswork out of versioning
   - Sets up your repo for easy contributing and use in the real world
-- It never ceases to amaze me how many tools and infrastructure is available for open source software
+- It never ceases to amaze me how much tooling and infrastructure is available for open source software

 #### d1: Links